Drill Playback

 Grid view

 Shows every voice (CR, HH, SN, KK, etc.) as labeled rows, with each hit as a colored cell.
-Right-hand hits are typically teal/blue, left-hand hits orange, kick red.
+Sticking is color-coded: right-hand hits are blue, left-hand green, kick orange, and both-hands purple.
 The playhead moves left to right across the bar.
 Best for patterns with complex sticking or independence work — you can see exactly which hand plays each note.

 Notation view